AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 For other Aviatrix functions, such as `VPN access for users <http://docs.aviatrix.com/HowTos/uservpn.html>`_ and `VPN access for sites <http://docs.aviatrix.com/HowTos/site2cloud_faq.html>`_, check out `Aviatrix Overview <http://docs.aviatrix.com/StartUpGuides/aviatrix_overview.html>`_

-This Multi-cloud Transit Network consists of a Transit gateway and a set of Spoke gateways for communications between Spoke VPC or VNet instances and your on-prem network.
+This Multi-Cloud Transit Network consists of a Transit Gateway and a set of Spoke Gateways for communications between a Spoke VPC or VNet instances and your on-prem network.

 .. note::